 Workshop on common evaluation methodology for automated driving tests

-On 23 November 2020, ARCADE is organising an online worshop to discuss future development of new evaluation activities and tools for comprehensive assessment of automated driving.
+On 23 November 2020, ARCADE organised an online worshop to discuss future development of new evaluation activities and tools for comprehensive assessment of automated driving.

-Experiences and lessons from recent trials will be reflected against methodology handbooks, to identify gaps in current guidelines and processes.
-Additionally, methodological gaps and lessons identified in the workshop will be used as input to the CAD Knowledge Base.
-The field for the upcoming CCAM actions will also be mapped.
-New evalutaion activities will start next year, and projects’ goals and harmonisation between them are topical issues at the moment.
+Experiences and lessons from recent trials were reflected against methodology handbooks, to identify gaps in current guidelines and processes.
+Additionally, methodological gaps and lessons identified in the workshop were used as input to the CAD Knowledge Base.
+The field for the upcoming CCAM actions were also mapped.
+New evaluation activities will start next year, and projects’ goals and harmonisation between them are topical issues at the moment.

-The workshop will begin with an introduction on Common Evaluation Methodology goals that have been discussed with the CCADM Partnership; Tom Alkim from the European Commission will set the scope.
+The workshop began with an introduction on Common Evaluation Methodology goals that have been discussed with the CCAM Partnership; Tom Alkim from the European Commission will set the scope.

-Most discussions will take place in break-out groups, to enable interactive participation.
-The planned break-out topics are:
+Most discussions took place in break-out groups, to enable interactive participation.
+The break-out topics were:

 - Large-scale and long-term testing: from prototype testing to mobility impacts